jenkinsci/job-dsl-plugin/docs/Migration.md

 restricted sandbox.
 Classpath entries also have to be approved by an Jenkins administrator.
 To avoid loading arbitrary code from the workspace without approval, the script directory is no longer added to the classpath.

+When using the sandbox, Jenkins access control checks are also applied.
+For this to work, the DSL job needs to run as a particular user.
+This is generally accomplished by installing and configuring the Authorize Project plugin.

 To restore the old behavior, Job DSL script security can be disabled on the "Configure Global Security" page.
 But this decision should be taken with care and only if understanding the consequences as it would allow users to run arbitrary code within the Jenkins process (even changing its security settings or running shell commands on the server).